-A work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
+Credit: 1 (6 lab) A work-based learning experience that enables the student to apply specialized occupational theory, lls and concepts.
 A learning plan is developed by the college and the employer.
+(Lab hours must be completed in a NAEYC accredited center)

-CDEC 2280 Cooperative Education - Early Childhood Provider/Assistant Prerequisite: Department Approval
+CDEC 2280 Cooperative Education - Early Childhood Provider/Assistant